-East - Decreased net operating revenue and operating costs and expenses were due to decreased gaming revenue and gaming-related expenses at both properties.
-At our Rocky Gap property, the golf course was closed for the majority of the quarter due to winter weather that impacted gaming, hotel and food and beverage revenue.
+East - Decreased net operating revenue was due to decreased gaming revenue offset by increased hotel revenue, due to changes in room rates, at both properties.
+At our Rocky Gap property, the golf course was closed for the majority of the first quarter of 2025 due to winter weather that impacted gaming, hotel and food and beverage revenue.
+Decreased operating costs and expenses is due to decreased gaming-related, maintenance and insurance expenses.

-Midwest - In Missouri, net operating revenue increased by approximately \$2.8 million primarily due to increased gaming revenue at our new casino in Caruthersville and increased hotel and food and beverage revenue at both properties due to the new hotels that were opened in 2024.
-The increases in Missouri were offset by decreased net operating revenue of approximately \$2.2 million in Colorado.
+Midwest - In Missouri, net operating revenue increased by approximately \$5.8 million primarily due to increased gaming revenue at our new casino in Caruthersville and increased hotel and food and beverage revenue at both properties due to the new hotels that were opened in 2024.
+The increases in Missouri were offset by decreased net operating revenue of approximately \$4.5 million in Colorado.
 Decreased net operating revenue in Colorado was primarily due to the termination of two sports betting agreements in 2024, as detailed above, decreased gaming revenue due to the elimination of table games at both properties, and inclement weather in February 2025.
-Operating expenses in the Midwest operating segment increased due to increased payroll, marketing and operating costs, primarily at the Missouri locations due to opening our new hotels and the new Caruthersville casino in 2024.
+Operating expenses in the Midwest operating segment increased due to increased payroll and gaming-related expenses at the Missouri locations due to opening our new hotels and the new Caruthersville casino in 2024, offset by decreased payroll and gaming-related expenses at the Colorado locations due to the closure of table games.

 West - Net operating revenue at the Nugget decreased primarily due to decreased hotel and food and beverage revenue.
 We are increasing our efforts to market group and convention sales for the hotel and are implementing a new loyalty program in an effort to drive revenue growth.
-Operating expenses decreased primarily due to decreased payroll and marketing costs due to the cost saving measures we began implementing mid-April 2024.
-These measures included marketing improvements, staffing changes and changes to hotel operations.
+Operating expenses decreased primarily due to decreased payroll and cost of goods sold due to the cost saving measures and operating efficiencies we began implementing mid-April 2024.
+The cost saving measures included staffing changes and changes to hotel operations.

-A reconciliation of net loss attributable to Century Casinos, Inc. shareholders to Adjusted EBITDAR can be found in the "Non-US GAAP Measures Definitions and Calculations - Adjusted EBITDAR" discussion above.
+A reconciliation of net loss attributable to Century Casinos, Inc. shareholders to Adjusted EBITDAR can be found in the "Non-US GAAP Measures Definitions and Calculations - Adjusted EBITDAR" discussion above